shopsys/monorepo-tools/project-base/docs/introduction/installation-guide.md

 The problem is that your `timezone` setting in PostgreSQL and `date.timezone` in `php.ini` are different.

-Currently, some features are dependent on the fact that timezones in database and PHP are the same.
+Currently, some features are dependent on the fact that time zones in database and PHP are the same.
 Please set them both to the same timezone.

 Timezone used in PostgreSQL can be determined by running the following command:
 ```